Laragear/Rut/README.md

 ## Validation rules

 All validation rules messages are translated.
-You can add your own translation to these rules by publishing the trafiles:
+You can add your own translation to these rules by publishing the translation files:

     php artisan vendor:publish --provider="Laragear\Rut\RutServiceProvider" --tag="translations"

 ### `rut`

 This checks if the RUT being passed is a valid RUT string.
-This automatically **cleans the RUT** from anything except numbers and verification digit, and then checks if the resulting RUT is valid.
+This automatically **cleans the RUT** from anything except numbers and the verification digit.
+Only then it checks if the resulting RUT is mathematically valid.

 ```php
 <?php